nvkelso/carto-css-map-styling/README.md

         See section below.

+1. **Advanced CSS syntax: shields**

+    _Supported by: Carto_

+         `shield-... stub`

+         Question: can you accomplish the same thing with && dependent property rending... or is this special enough to be a special case, even if that is true?

+#Super advanced bits (Mappy CSS 3.0):

 1. **string expressions for keys other than text-name**

     Is this a duplicate of Super Advanced Bits: **data variables/expansion**???